bilaldinc/AIhomowork2/README.md

 Detailed information can be found in docs directory.

 Comparison of repair functions

 ![alt text](figures/comparison.png)

 An example improvement of population over generations

 ![alt text](figures/example.png)

-A table of avarege fitness
+A table of average fitness

 ![alt text](figures/table.png)